WaleeTheRobot/order-flow-bot/README.md

 You can design your own custom trading strategy and leverage all the properties of the data bar.
 To get started, simply create a new file and place it in the `Models/Strategies/Implementations` directory.
 Ensure your class inherits from `StrategyBase`.

 For guidance, check out the `StackedImbalances` class as an example.
 Once you've completed your implementation, compile the project, and OFB will automatically generate a button for your new strategy in the control panel, giving you greater control over its operation.

+## Adding Your Own Technical Levels

+You can add your own technical levels.
+The `OrderFlowBot.TechnicalLevels` class shows how to add the EMA.
+This uses the EMA provided by NinjaTrader and adds it to the `TechnicalLevels`.
+For guidance, check out how the EMA was created in the `Models/TechnicalLevelsModel` directory.